BD2KGenomics/dcc-ops/README.md

 #### TODO:

-* Add info regarding what spot price, how to choose the right price,
-* Add message on the key name and key pair (ommit .pem suffix).
-* AWS region you check it by clicking on your instance and looking under prefix of the Availability Zone (i.e. us-east-1 for us-east-1d Availability Zone)
-* AWS zone, same as above but in this case the whole thing i.e. us-east-1d
-* Guide on choosing AWS instance type... make sure it matches your AMI
+* Guide on choosing AWS instance type... make sure it matches your AMI.
 * AMI, use an ubuntu 14.04 base box, you can use the official Ubuntu release.
 You may need to make your own AMI with more storage!
 Needs to be in your region!
 You may want to google to start with the official Ubuntu images for your region.

+#### Creating an AMI for Worker Node

+Follow the instructions [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) to create an AMI for the worker node.
+Use an ubuntu 14.04 base box.
+You can use the official Ubuntu release.
+You may need to make your own AMI with more storage.
+Make sure you make it in the same region where your VM and S3 buckets are located.

 #### Consonance CLI on the Host VM